pachyderm/docs/content/2.2.x/how-tos/basic-data-operations/removing-data-from-pachyderm.md

 pachctl squash commit <commit-ID>
 ```

-!!!
-Warning "Important"
+{{% notice warning %}}
 - Squashing a global commit on the head of a branch (no children) will fail.
 Use `pachctl delete commit` instead.
 - Squash commit only applies to [user repositories](../../../concepts/data-concepts/repo/).
 For example, you cannot squash a commit that updated a pipeline (Commit that lives in a spec repository).
 - Similarly to `pachctl delete commit`, `pachctl squash commit` stops (but does not delete) associated jobs.
+{{% /notice %}}

 !!!
 Example